physycom/city-pro/README.md

 3) `python3 ./python/work_mdt/AnalysisPaper.py -c ./vars/config`: Launches the python analysis for traffic patterns, and behavioral patterns.

+## Complete Analysis (supplement .ipynb)
+`FittingProcedures.ipynb`: is the script used for the fit of time, length, speed distribution.
+Is messy and not completely standardized with parameters added by hand.
+This is due to the variability of what you look for.
+`Trajectories.ipynb`: Explore trajectories.
+Launch just after the simulations of the days are run.
+It is not in the pipeline as it is conceived as exploratory analysis (Visualizations mainly, speed evolution for single traj) and not completely standardized.
+This could be expanded to study variance effects.
+`EstimatePenetration.ipynb`: Responsible for penetration.png
 # Input:
 REQUIRED:
     1Ca `/path/to/configfileCpp/config.json`